Roethlisberger retires after 18 seasons

 He reached a third Super Bowl in the 2010 season, losing to Aaron Rodgers and the Green Bay Packers.

-With much talk over the futures of Brady, 44, and Rodgers, 38, both longstanding, much-decorated quarterbacks who were knocked out of the play-offs last weekend, Roethlisberger's retirement signals a changing of the guard in American football.
+With much talk over the futures of Brady, 44, and Rodgers, 38, both longstanding, much-decorated quarterbacks who were knocked out of the play-offs last weekend, Roethlisberger's retirement underlines a changing of the guard in American football.

 Roethlisberger threw for 215 yards in what many knew would be his final game, hitting two touchdowns in a 42-21 defeat to the Chiefs.